mdkrajnak/chibicm/README.md

 Chibi Certificate Management is a light-weight certificate management solution for use during software development.
 It is not intended for production use.

-"Chibi" is "small" in Japanese and used to encourage you to not use it for large scale use.
+"Chibi" is "small" in Japanese and meant as a reminder of its limited scope.

 ## Overview

 Chibi CM's goals include: